DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Methodology

 \subsection{Norm-guided One-step Denoising}

-Each iteration of the denoising process in the diffusion model corresponds to a round of network inference, requiring substantial computational resources and time.
+Each iteration of the denoising process (\ref{eq:xt-1}) in the diffusion model corresponds to a round of network inference, requiring substantial computational resources and time.
 This presents a significant challenge for real-time inference.
+We revisit the entire denoising process, aiming to identify specific properties that enhance inference efficiency.